rainbow-me/rainbow/src/react-native-animated-charts/README.md

 made some tweaks to disable charts in development mode with compilation macros on iOS.
 You can find it [here](https://github.com/rainbow-me/rainbow/blob/develop/ios/Rainbow/AppDelegate.mm)

-Also, because we're using React Navigation which currently not supports reanimated 2, we [patched exports in reanimated](https://github.com/rainbow-me/rainbow/tree/develop/patches)
+Also, because we're using libraries which currently do not support reanimated 2, we [patched exports in reanimated](https://github.com/rainbow-me/rainbow/tree/develop/patches)

 Furthermore, we found few differences in how the `Animated` module works with and without TurboModules support, so